-Track the handoff of leads between BDR and AE: One of the easiest ways to have leaks in your sales funnel is during the transfer of leads from the business development representative to account executive.
+Track the handoff of leads between BDR and AE: One of the easiest ways to have leaks in your sales funnel is during the transfer of leads from the business development representative to an account executive.
 Without proper handoff documentation, prospects can get lost in the sales funnel.

 6. Cannibalization rate

-How to calculate cannibalization rate
+How to calculate the cannibalization rate

 Cannibalization Rate = Sales Loss of Existing Product / Sales of the New Product

-For example, if your business sells liquid soaps (LS) for $10, and you launch a new line of soaps that come with a new fragrance (NLS).
+For instance, if your business sells liquid soaps (LS) for $10, and you launch a new line of soaps that come with a new fragrance (NLS).
 So, you sell 70 NLS and the cannibalization rate is 60%.
 That is, 60% of the sales of the new soaps would be taken from the sales of the old soaps.
 The cannibalization rate will be:

 60% of 70 NLS = 42